Skip to content

 Page structure

-Each table page should have its own directory under app/pages/<pageId> containing two files.
+Each table page requires a page.json configuration file in its own directory under app/pages/<pageId>.
 The <pageId> becomes the URL path where your page will be accessible (e.g., /users for a page in ./app/pages/users/).

 Backend controller (api.server.js)